 We also noticed that a lot of farms double as wedding venues.
 It’s so hot right now to get married in a barn and property owners are rightfully taking advantage of it.
 If seclusion is important to you, do your due diligence and look at photos and reviews.
 Wedding venues also usually have a website with a name that matches the farm name on Tentrr/Hipcamp.
 Finally, again, just contact the owner.
 We stayed at a farm that was a wedding venue, but the wedding greenhouse was a solid 500 yards from where we were camped and they didn’t have any events at the time we were there.

-Agri-tourism is a real thing and some farms exist for the sole purpose of making a profit on tourists.
+Agri-tourism is a real thing and some farms exist for the sole purpose of making a profit on tourists through curated farm-life experiences.
 This is all well and good, but if you want an authentic experience on a farm, be sure to dig deeper to see if you’re staying at a farm or a family-run amusement park.

 Talk to the farmer!
 Every farm is different.
-We have another post entirely dedicated to our 4 days on a farm if you want to see what we did.
+We have another post entirely dedicated to our 4-days on a farm if you want to see what we did.
 Most of what we’ve seen on Hipcamp were either dairy or organic vegetable farms though so guests had the option of milking cows or helping harvest vegetables.
-Some farms don’t allow any of that and just put you back in the corner, which is fine too.
+Some farms don’t allow any of that and just put you back in the corner, which is fine too, remember the farms have work to do, they aren’t all full-time in the tourism business.
 We chose a veggie farm because we get enough stink living in NYC that we don’t need to be sniffing cow paddies in the mornings.